kaiba-tech/kaiba/docs/introduction.md

     }
     ```

-Congratulations, you've just mapped a default value to an attribute!
+Congratulations, you've just mapped a default value to an attribute! - Click `output.json` tab to see the output.

 ## Structuring with objects